PixarAnimationStudios/chook/README.md

 [Bryson Tyrrell's documentation.](https://unofficial-jss-api-docs.atlassian.net/wiki/display/JRA/Webhooks+API)

 **Note:** When creating webhooks from your JSS to be handled by the framework, you must specify JSON in the "Content Type" section.
-This framework does not support XML.
+This framework does not support XML and will only generate Events in JSON format.

 ## The Framework